 DAVCO Braided Clear PVC Tubing with Stainless Clamps

-DAVCO’s braided PVC tubing suits you if you need a tough, kink-proof drain line.
-You get a 5/8-inch inner diameter, 7/8-inch outer diameter, and a 10-foot length that’s easy to route in tight basement setups.
-Its polyester yarn reinforcement and thick wall help it resist kinks, weather, and wear, while the 200 psi working pressure gives you plenty of durability.
+Its polyester yarn reinforcement and thick wall help it resist kinks, weather, and wear, while the 200 psi working pressure gives you plenty of durability for a hose in this category.
 It’s lightweight, BPA-free, and safe for many water and chemical uses.
 You can unfold, roll up, and store it easily, and DAVCO backs it with five inspection stages and 24/7 support from Los Angeles.

 Best For: Homeowners, aquarium hobbyists, and DIY users who need a durable, kink-resistant clear PVC tubing solution for water or chemical applications.